munificent/craftinginterpreters/book/statements-and-state.md

 if (monday) var beverage = "espresso";
 ```

-We *could* allow the latter, but it's kind of confusing.
-What is the scope of
+We *could* allow the latter, but it's confusing.
+What is the scope of that
-that `beverage` variable?
-If it goes *past* the if, then it means in some
+`beverage` variable?
+If it goes *past* the if, then it means in some cases, the
-cases, the variable exists and others it doesn't.
-That makes it really hard for
+variable exists and others it doesn't.
+That makes it really hard for the
-the compiler or a human to reason about the code.
-But if the variable *doesn't*
+compiler or a human to reason about the code.
+But if the variable *doesn't* live
-live past the if, then what's the point of declaring it at all?
+past the if, then what's the point of declaring it at all?

-It's just weird, so C, Java, and friends all disallow it.
-Instead, it's almost
+Code like this is weird, so C, Java, and friends all disallow it.
+Instead, it's
 like there are two levels of <span name="brace">"precedence"</span> for
 statements.
 Some places where a statement is allowed -- like inside a block or
 at the top level -- allow any kind of statement, including declarations.
 Others